-1. This framework document has been drawn up by the Scottish Government (SG) in consultation with the Care Inspectorate (formally known as Social Care and Social Work Improvement Scotland), which is a Non-Departmental Public Body (NDPB).
-It sets out the broad framework within which the Care Inspectorate will operate and defines key roles and responsibilities which underpin the relationship between the Care Inspectorate and the SG.
+- 1. This framework document has been drawn up by the Scottish Government (SG) in consultation with the Care Inspectorate (formally known as Social Care and Social Work Improvement Scotland), which is a Non-Departmental Public Body (NDPB) and was established under the Public Services Reform (Scotland) Act 2010 ("the 2010 Act").
+It sets out the broad framework within which the Care Inspectorate will operate and defines key roles and responsibilities underpinning the relationship between the Care Inspectorate and the SG. - 2.
 While this document does not confer any legal powers or responsibilities, it forms a key part of the accountability and governance framework and should be reviewed and updated as necessary, and at least every 2-3 years.
 Any proposals to amend the framework document either by the SG or Care Inspectorate will be taken forward in consultation and in the light of SG priorities and policy aims.
-Any question regarding the interpretation of the document shall be determined by the SG after consultation with the Care Inspectorate.
-Legislative provisions shall take precedence over any part of the document.

-2. References to the Care Inspectorate include any subsidiaries and joint ventures owned or controlled by the Care Inspectorate.
-The Care Inspectorate shall not establish subsidiaries or enter into joint ventures without the express approval of the SG.

-3. Copies of the document shall be placed in the Scottish Parliament Reference Centre.
+Any questions regarding the interpretation of the document shall be determined by the SG after consultation with the Care Inspectorate.
+Legislative provisions shall take precedence over any part of the document. - 3.
+References to the Care Inspectorate include any subsidiaries and joint ventures owned or controlled by the NDPB.
+The Care Inspectorate shall not establish subsidiaries or enter into joint ventures without the express approval of the SG. - 4.
+Copies of the document shall be placed in the Scottish Parliament Reference Centre.
 It shall also be published on the SG and the Care Inspectorate websites.